Sheep 101 logo

 Withdrawal period

-Withdrawal periods should be extended when combinations of drugs are used or when drugs are used in an extra-label manner.
-In these situations or at any time a producer is uncertain of a specific drug withdrawal period, a veterinarian should be consulted.
-Veterinarians have access to the Food Animal Residue Avoidance Database (FARAD) which provides withdrawal information on drugs used in an extra-label manner.
+Withdrawal periods should be extended when the drug is not used in accordance with the label.
+In these situations or at any time a producer is uncertain as to the withdrawal period of a certain drug, a veterinarian should be consulted.
+Veterinarians have access to the Food Animal Residue Avoidance Database (FARAD) which provides withdrawal information for drugs that are used in an extra-label manner.
+Extra-label withdrawal periods may also be available in the scientific literature.

 Antibiotics

-Producers should limit antibiotic treatment to those animals that are sick or are legitimately at-risk of becoming sick.
-If antibiotics are not used appropriately, the opportunity for resistant bacteria to evolve increases needlessly and can compromise future antibiotic therapy.
-Detailed and accurate records of antibiotic treatments and outcomes should be recorded.
+Producers should limit antibiotic treatment to those animals that are sick or at-risk of becoming sick.
+If antibiotics are not used properly, the opportunity for resistant bacteria to develop increases needlessly and can compromise future antibiotic therapy.
+Detailed and accurate records of antibiotic treatments and outcomes should be kept.

 Trade name